 - Mexican solider ghost outside Alamo walls

 The Magnolia Hotel is open to the public and has been featured on numerous ghost hunting and paranormal TV shows.
-Magnolia Hotel doesn't allow private paranormal investigations but does let Strange Town paranormal investigators host a quarterly paranormal investigation open to the public.
+Magnolia Hotel doesn't allow private paranormal investigations, but it does let Strange Town paranormal investigators host a quarterly paranormal investigation open to the public.

-The Texas State Capitol is on the National Register of Historic Places and designated as a National Historic Landmark.
+Rumors of ghostly activity have long plagued the Texas State Capitol in Austin.
+It's on the National Register of Historic Places and designated as a National Historic Landmark.
 The majestic domed building had humble beginnings as a two-room log cabin with a small meeting room.

-You can visit the Texas State Capitol by participating in a tour, guided tour or call to set up a group tour.
+You can visit the Texas State Capitol by participating in a tour.
+Be wary if you do.
 You may just bump into one of the resident ghosts.

-Closed in 1972, the Baker Hotel has several ghosts still waiting for the doors to be opened once more.
+Closed in 1972, the Baker Hotel in Mineral Wells has several ghosts still waiting for the doors to be opened once more.
 The hotel is listed on the National Register of Historic Places but is closed to the public.
-Fundraising for renovations began in 2015.
+Fundraising for renovations began in 2015, and renovations started in 2019.

 It's believed the ghosts of Bonnie and Clyde hide out in the hotel.
 Some eyewitnesses claim to have seen the infamous couple.
 Other resident ghosts include a Woman in White believed to be the spirit of the owner's mistress.
 It's rumored she committed suicide by leaping from the seventh floor window.
 A bellboy who met an ill fate being sliced in two by a malfunctioning elevator is said to roam the hotel.